Davim09/flipper_wardriving_animation/README.md

 <img loading="lazy" src="https://raw.githubusercontent.com/Davim09/flipper_wardriving_animation/main/Screenshot_149.png" width="788" height="398"/>

+#Remember

+The "wardriving_png" folder is for you compile with the flipper firmware, it contains the .png of each frame, remeber to remove "_png" of the folder name to compile it

 # Contribution
 Thanks to @diegodartora_ and @cyber_neitan for their help with testing and design!
 You can find them on Instagram!